rimashahbazyan/lm-evaluation-harness/lm_eval/tasks/robustness/README.md

 ### Option order robustness

-Measures the model's robustness towards the placment of the correct answer in the options list by swapping the correct answer with all the other possible options.
+Measures the model's robustness to the placment of the correct answer in the options list by swapping the correct answer with all the other possible options.

 ### Prompt robustness

-Measures the model's robustness towards 10 different prompts. list of the prompts can be found in the `./prompt_templates.json` file under the key `prompt_robustness`.
+Measures the model's robustness to 10 different prompts. list of the prompts can be found in the `./prompt_templates.json` file under the key `prompt_robustness`.

 ### Fewshot Prompt robustness